Artists

 In 2021, Lanyi won third prize in the Leeds International Piano Competition and was a finalist in the Arthur Rubinstein International Piano Master Competition.
 In the same year he was a prizewinner in the Young Classical Artists Trust (London) and the Concert Artists Guild (New York) International Auditions.

-In addition to giving concerts in several countries, he has played with orchestras such as the Israel Philharmonic Orchestra, the City of Birmingham Symphony Orchestra and the Royal Liverpool Philharmonic Orchestra, and has collaborated with conductors such as Trevor Pinnock, Andrew Manze, Peter Whelan and Yi-An Xu .
+In addition to giving concerts in several countries, he has played with orchestras such as the City of Birmingham Symphony Orchestra and the Royal Liverpool Philharmonic Orchestra, and has collaborated with conductors such as Trevor Pinnock, Andrew Manze, Peter Whelan and Yi-An Xu .
 As a chamber musician, he has collaborated with eminent artists such as Charles Neidich, Torleif Thedéen, Noah Bendix-Balgley, and has participated in the Marlboro Music Festival.

 Marianne Thorsen